ritwik1993/roboticslib_449/README.md

 # Library of functions for class MEE449

+--undergoing revisions!
+##Matlab
-##Matlab - add the path to the folder into your current working directory
+Add the path to the folder into your current working directory
 ##Mathematica